Research Grant

 Photograph of Ryan Bodman by Claire Eastham-Farrelly

-New Zealand.
-Ryan’s research at the Alexander Turnbull Library includes the oral history archives and the photographic collections.
-His book will consider aspects of social class and links with marginalised communities as well as sport.
+Ryan’s research at the Alexander Turnbull Library included the oral history archives and the photographic collections.
+His focus was on aspects of social class and links with marginalised communities as well as sport.

 Jarrod Pic

 The 2016 grant was awarded to Dr Jarrod Gilbert of Christchurch, to research a book, “Murder: A New Zealand History”.
-He will chronicle specific case studies to illustrate the crime of murder as a means of shedding light on New Zealanders’ relationship with violence.
+He was planning to chronicle specific case studies to illustrate the crime of murder as a means of shedding light on New Zealanders’ relationship with violence.

 Gerri KimberThe 2015 grant was awarded to Dr Gerri Kimber, a UK researcher, who has produced a book about Katherine Mansfield, titled “Katherine Mansfield: The Early Years”.
 Dr Kimber was in New Zealand in August 2015 (see Public Programme).